Carglglz/upydev/docs/source/gettingstarted.rst

-Once the device is configured see :doc:`usage` documentation to check what modes and tools are available.
+Once the device is configured see :doc:`usage` documentation to check which modes and tools are available.

-Or if you are working with more than one device continue with the following section to create group configuration.
+Or if you are working with more than one device continue with the following section to create a group configuration.